gleam-wisp/wisp/examples/5-using-a-database/README.md

 ### `app/router` module

-The `handle_request` function has been updated to handle multiple routes:
+The `handle_request` function has been updated to route requests to functions in the new `app/web/people` module.
-- `GET /people` returns a list of all the entities in the database.
-- `POST /people` reads JSON data from the request body and saves it in the database.
-- `GET /people/:id` returns the entity with the given id.

 ### `app/web/people` module

-This module has been created to hold all the functions for working with the "people" resource, including their request handlers.
+This module has been created to hold all the functions for working with the "people" feature, including their request handlers.

 ### `app_test` module